SolidWallOfCode/libswoc/doc/code/IPSpace.en.rst

 address.
 This can be reasonable in situations where those addresses are not valid either.
 However in general the :libswoc:`swoc::IPAddr::load` method should be used, which both initializes the instance and provides an indication of whether the input was valid.

+Conversions to and from :code:`sockaddr` are provided.
+This is handier with :code:`IPAddr` as it will conform to the family of the address in the :code:`sockaddr`.

 IPRange
 =======